-Our Massage Therapy program and school available in Atlanta, Georgia is recognized nationally and internationally for our school, training, spa and therapeutic excellence.
+Our Massage Therapy program in Atlanta, Georgia is recognized nationally and internationally for our school, training, spa and therapeutic excellence.
 Become a licensed massage therapist in Georgia and work in a high demand field of spa, chiropractic, clinical and alternative wellness therapies.
 To give you a competitive edge in the world of massage, we also offer a post-graduate ITEC certification course that covers holistic massage and other advances modalities.distribution of letters, as opposed to using.

 What sets ESI apart?